ravi-vadlamani/test-site/index.md

 layout: default
 ---

-############ Ravi Vadlamani
 ![Portrait](images/profile.png){: width="300px" style="float:left; padding:15px" }

 Hey there!
 Thanks for stopping by.

-My name is **Ravi**{: style="color: #3385D9;"}, _an undergraduate biology student_ who is passionate about microbiology and its applications to make the world a better place.
-I'm currently interested in research opportunities to expand horizons and find a niche.
+<div align="center">My name is **Ravi**{: style="color: #3385D9;"}, _an undergraduate biology student_ who is passionate about microbiology and its applications to make the world a better place.
+I'm currently interested in research opportunities to expand horizons and find a niche.</div>

-My exceptional laboratory performance combined with a statistical analysis skill set are ideal for a company where a result oriented workflow is desirable.
-With experience in research & development as well as application in the industry, my workflow is quite adaptable and in-fact I enjoy a challenge that requires both technical and hands-on approach to find a solution.
+<div align="center">My exceptional laboratory performance combined with a statistical analysis skill set are ideal for a company where a result oriented workflow is desirable.
+With experience in research & development as well as application in the industry, my workflow is quite adaptable and in-fact I enjoy a challenge that requires both technical and hands-on approach to find a solution.</div>

 Things I'm good at:
   -  Lab & Field skills: `UV/Vis Spectrophotometry` `PCR & Gel Electrophoresis` `Gas Chromatography (GC)`  `Cell Cultures` `Ecological Sampling` `Biomonitoring aquatic and terrestrial habitats`
   -  Programming: `C` `C++` `Python`